5 Safe and Healthy Exercises for Pregnant Women

 Scuba diving or skydiving.
 Decompression illness can result from scuba diving.
 At this point, harmful gas bubbles start to form inside your infant.

 Activities like Bikram yoga (also known as hot yoga) or working out outside on hot, muggy days could raise your body temperature too high.
-In Bikram yoga, you practise in a space where the temperature is as high as 95 and 100 °F.
+In Bikram yoga, you practice in a space where the temperature is as high as 95 and 100 °F.

 Important Points to Keep in Mind